moritz-john/kmk-config-splaytoraid/docs/index.md

 ### Install splaytoraid firmware

-1. Download the `kb.py`, `main.py` and `lib` from the repository and copy them onto your USB drive
+1. Download the `kb.py`, `main.py` and `lib` from the GitHub repository and copy them onto your USB drive
    You can find those files in `splaytoraid_kmk_firmware.zip` via [GitHub releases](TO_DO)
-2. Reboot
+2. Reboot the microcontroller

 <figure markdown>
   ![Image title](images/installation_main_kb_lib.png){ width="800" }